 8. Taxation of Investment Income in France

-Since January 2018 a single rate ‘flat tax’ for savings interest, dividends and the sale of shares applies.
+Since January 2018 a single rate ‘flat tax’ has been in place for savings interest, dividends and the sale of shares.

 The aim is to simplify and reduce the level of taxation on capital income, which was previously taxed through standard income tax scale rates, the social charges, and capital gains tax.